French organisation INSEE, has a study showing around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 Perhaps interactive learning owes its success to the involvement of learners in their own progress by facilitating an exchange between student and educator or technology.

-Maths videos act like a second math lesson on top of what has been taught in the classroom.
+Maths videos act as a second math lesson on top of what has been taught in the classroom.
 Learners can pause, rewind and fast forward parts of the question according to their understanding - this makes for a nearly personalised approach to learning which motivates the student.

 However, as always, be critical!
 Don't settle for a math teacher or Youtuber you find boring just because they cover the right topics - engagement is key!